Tom Clancy's Splinter Cell Double Agent

 - 58 % positive mentions

-The music in the game has received mixed reviews, with many praising the soundtrack as great and fitting the game's atmosphere, particularly highlighting the work of Amon Tobin.
-However, some users have noted issues with sound design, including audio cutouts and a lack of memorable tracks compared to previous titles like "Chaos Theory."
-Overall, while the soundtrack is generally appreciated, technical problems have detracted from the experience for some players.
+The music in the game has received mixed reviews, with many praising the soundtrack as great and fitting the game's atmosphere, particularly highlighting Amon Tobin's contributions.
+However, some users noted issues with sound design, including audio cutouts and a preference for previous game soundtracks, leading to a perception of the music as less memorable.
+Overall, while the soundtrack is generally well-regarded, technical problems detract from the experience.

 “The music and sound design is great, though.”